 Here is one of my secret diet weapons!
 Tomato and Roasted Red Pepper soup.
 Coming in at only 80 calories a cup.
 (That is exactly a cup in the photo by the way).
 It’s hearty and healthy and great with a half a turkey sammie for lunch.

 I am the queen of dieting, a crown I wear proudly.
 Proud now because I’ve lost about 25 pounds...can I hear a hell ya!
 It’s been slow and steady.
 A few here, a few there – gain a few, lose a few.
 (Full Disclosure: I had a rather icky surgery that helped me lose a few, but for the most part this weight loss was all about me and the desire to get healthy).

-Enough of this fat talk….back to the recipe at hand!
+This soup is a lifesaver for dieting; tastes rich, but is whole and healthy.
 Make a double batch if you can, it freezes really well.
 Once you make it the first time, you most likely won’t even need a recipe the next time…it’s that basic and easy!

 More soup for you?
 Check out these Top Fab Four Soups!

 - 1 onion - chopped

 - 1 12 oz jar roasted red peppers - drained